gbiolo/cv-it/README.md

 The syntax is as easy as this:

-`gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dNOPAUSE -dQUIET -dBATCH -sOutputFile=curriculum_priv_compressed.pdf curriculum_priv.pdf`
+`gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dNOPAUSE -dQUIET -dBATCH -sOutputFile=curriculum_compressed.pdf curriculum.pdf`

 The previous command must be executed inside the directory containing the compiled PDF file.

+The same command can be used with the presentation letter, just replacing the curriculum vitae PDF files with the presentation letter ones.

 ## Texlive installation (if not present)
 I use Texlive and Debian GNU/Linux, so the following steps are based on this OS and Latex compiler.